RobinHerbots/Inputmask/inputmask-pages/src/assets/NumericExtension.md

 The value can be a number, \*, or a quantifier syntax like 2,4 When the quantifier syntax is used, the digitsOptional option is ignored

+Setting the numericInput option will make the digits a fixed length.
+Ex: passing digits: 2,4 will make the digits set to 2.

 ### digitsOptional

 Specify wheter the digits are optional.